1

 The PUC approves utility rates in formal proceedings before its three Commissioners or its administrative law judges (ALJs).
 An entirely independent team of economists, engineers and accountants, known as “Commission Trial Staff,” participates in these proceedings.
 Other parties also present proposals and recommendations through testimony.
 This process, which is common across all cases at the PUC, allows the Commissioners and ALJs to hear ideas from a range of perspectives.

-Xcel Energy Smart Meter Questions:
+Xcel Energy Smart Meter Questions

 Can I just keep my old meter?